 Written by Marcie Colleen, illustrated by Aaron Becker

-Survivor Tree tells the true story of a pear tree that survived through the ashes of the Twin Towers attack.
-With loving care from a dedicated group of arborists, the scarred tree was nurtured and replanted at the 9/11 Memorial.
-A teaching guide for the book can be found here.
-Keep reading for more books about this incredible tree.
+“Survivor Tree” tells the true story of a pear tree that survived through the ashes of the Twin Towers attack.
+With loving care from a dedicated group of arborists, the scarred tree was nurtured and, consequently, replanted at the 9/11 Memorial.
+Additionally, a teaching guide for the book can be found here.
+As a result, this book will likely become a favorite read-aloud for Patriot’s Day.

 4. This Very Tree